zacharygarwood/portfolio/src/routes/projects/flounder.md

 ### Why did I make it
 I had read many great things about Rust online, specifically that it was the <a href="https://survey.stackoverflow.co/2022/#technology-most-loved-dreaded-and-wanted" class="link" target="_blank">most loved programming language</a> in 2022, and that it had performance similar to C++.
 I have worked with manual and automatic memory mangement languages like C and Python respectively, but the concept of ownership in Rust was new to me and made it the logical next thing to learn.

-Back in 2020, I began playing chess and might have gotten slightly addicted.
+Back in 2020, I began playing chess and let's just say I might have gotten slightly addicted.
 With this love for chess and desire to learn Rust, I decided making a chess engine would be a fun endeavor.

 ### Development
 Flounder's development involved implementing a variety of algorithms and techniques.
 It uses methods like <a href="https://www.chessprogramming.org/Bitboards" class="link" target="_blank">bitboards</a> and <a href="https://www.chessprogramming.org/Magic_Bitboards" class="link" target="_blank">magic bitboards</a> to efficiently represent the board and generate legal moves.
 Various search techniques such as <a href="https://www.chessprogramming.org/Alpha-Beta" class="link" target="_blank">negamax with alpha-beta pruning</a>, <a href="https://www.chessprogramming.org/Quiescence_Search" class="link" target="_blank">quiescence search</a>, and <a href="https://www.chessprogramming.org/Iterative_Deepening" class="link" target="_blank">iterative deepening</a> are implemented to improve the search efficiency and strengthen play.